sam-holt/elevator/README.md

 ## Missing Features and Areas for Improvement

+- The logic for "current floor" could be improved to update during travel as it currently indictes the most recently visited floor.
+This prevents the starting floor from being selected until another floor is visited.
+- The current UI is very simplistic and could be improved greatly
+- Although the number of floors that the elevator can visit is flexible the 3D model is not dynamic and will not reflect these changes
 - Responsitivity (both for the UI and 3D elements such as the camera) is very minimal and could be improved for mobile devices
 - Browser and device compatibility has not been extensively tested
-- As it stands, the current floor indicates the most recently visited floor.
-This can be improved to update the current floor based on the elevators current position
-- The current UI is very simplistic and could be improved greatly
-- Although the number of floors that the elevator can visit is flexible the 3D model is not dynamic and will not reflect these changes

 ## Sources